GethinDavies1990/CI_MS2_DTR/README.md

 1. As a first time user, I want to find out the latest premier league standings
 2. As a first time user, I want to find out the latest premier top goal scorer's
 3. As a first time user, I want to know more inofrmation about the website
-4. As a first time user, I want to be able to conact the webiste owner
+4. As a first time user, I want to be able to contact the webiste owner
 5. As a first time user, I want to be able to particpate in the interactive quiz game

 #### Returning User